Hazardous Waste Management

 The Hazardous Waste Facility at Knott Landfill accepts a wide variety of hazardous waste, including paints & stains, solvents, fuels, antifreeze, aerosols, cleaners, poisons, pesticides, herbicides, fertilizers, oil filters, rechargeable batteries, fluorescent tubes and bulbs, propane tanks, pool & spa chemicals, thermometers, mercury thermostats & switches, etc.

 Household Hazardous Waste (HHW) is accepted free of charge from residential users at the Knott Landfill Hazardous Waste Facility.
-The HHW Facility is open from 9:00 a.m. to 3:00 p.m. on the second (2nd) and fourth (4th) Friday and Saturday of each month.
+The HHW Facility is open from 9:00 a.m. to 3:00 p.m. on certain Fridays and Saturdays throughout the month.
 View the Upcoming Events page for the next collection event date.

 Business Hazardous Waste is also accepted at the Hazardous Waste Facility.
 Businesses must pre-register with the hazardous waste contractor by completing the Waste Collection Event Application (see bottom of page to download) to participate.
 Fees are charged based on the type and amount of waste accepted.